Working in Angola

 We have a robust portfolio in Angola that will potentially place us as the leading operating company in the country for much of the next decade.
 We are uniquely positioned in Angola deepwater with interests in the Congo, Kwanza and Benguela basins.

-We are the operator of Blocks 18, 19, 24 and 31 and have interests in Blocks 15, 17, 20, 25 and 26.
+With safety and reliability as our priority, we are the operator of Blocks 18, 19, 24 and 31 and have interests in Blocks 15, 17, 20, 25 and 26.
 BP is also a partner in the ALNG project.
 Our current net production in Angola is around 200,000 barrels of oil per day, from the combined production of our non-operated assets in Blocks 15 and 17, the operated Greater Plutonio development in Block 18 and PSVM in block 31.

 Three new projects came on stream in 2012, namely, the ALNG, Clochas Mavacola in Block 15 – and the PSVM development in Block 31.